Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Methodology

 \subsubsection{Parameter inference}

-In order to infer the fitting parameters, we have employed \textsc{PyMultiNest}\footnote{https://github.com/JohannesBuchner/PyMultiNest}, the \textsc{python} implementation of \textsc{MultiNest} \citep{2008MNRAS.384..449F, 2009MNRAS.398.1601F, 2019OJAp....2E..10F}. \textsc{MultiNest} is a Bayesian Monte Carlo (MC) sampler, which provides not only the best-fitting parameters, but also the Bayesian evidence and the posterior distributions of the parameters.
+In order to infer the fitting parameters, we have written \textsc{pyBAOfit}\footnote{\url{https://github.com/Andrei-EPFL/pyBAOfit}}.
+The code uses a combination of \textsc{PyMultiNest}\footnote{\url{https://github.com/JohannesBuchner/PyMultiNest}} -- the \textsc{python} implementation of \textsc{MultiNest} \citep{2008MNRAS.384..449F, 2009MNRAS.398.1601F, 2019OJAp....2E..10F} -- and a Least-Square (LS) method \citep{Press2007, 10.1093/mnras/stac390} in order to decrease the computational time.
+While \textsc{PyMultiNest} samples the $(\alpha, B, \Sigma_\mathrm{nl}, c)$ parameters, the LS determines the best-fitting nuisance parameters $(a_0, a_1, a_2)$. \textsc{MultiNest} is a Bayesian Monte Carlo (MC) sampler, which provides not only the best-fitting parameters, but also the Bayesian evidence and the posterior distributions of the parameters.
+A more detailed discussion about the different treatment of the two sets of parameters is done in Section~\ref{sec:appendix_nuisance_parameters}.

 The Bayesian inference is based on Bayes' theorem that provides a way to merge the prior information about the $\Theta$ parameters of a model $M$ with the measurements from the data $D$.
 Mathematically, the theorem provides the posterior probability density of the $\Theta$ parameters, given the data $D$ and the model $M$: